Exiled from the living, on a sea,

 This journey a Comedy.
 A happy ending.

-Italy will mark the 700th anniversary of the death of the medieval poet and philosopher Dante Alighieri, known as the Father of the Italian language, with a program of commemorative events in 2021.
+Italy marked the 700th anniversary of the death of the medieval poet and philosopher Dante Alighieri in 2021.
+He is also known as the Father of the Italian language.